rihal-om/rihal-codestacker/BE/README.md

 ### 2. 📨 Email Notification System for Crime Awareness

-Your task is to develop an email notification system that will send timely updates to residents of [] regarding the status of crime in their area.
+Your task is to develop an email notification system that will send timely updates to residents of Distric Core regarding the status of crime in their area.
 This system should inform users about new crime incidents, updates on ongoing cases, and important safety alerts.
 By keeping the community informed, we aim to foster a safer environment and encourage proactive engagement among residents

 **Key Requirements** :